How to Create a Focal Point in Your Home Spaces

 Painted front doors naturally draw the eye in, like this stunning blue one.
 The large potted plants and striped rug draw your eyes to the door and what lies beyond.
 The wreath creates a warm, welcoming feel.

-TIP #2: Regardless of the focal point or the style of your front door and entry, it should always be clean of leaves and debris.
+TIP #2: Regardless of the exact focal point or the style of your front door and entry, it should always be clean of leaves and debris.
 The door should not be chipped or in obvious need of repair.
-If you have windows, they would be clean.
+If you have windows, they should be clean.
 The hardware should be polished.
+Paint or stain should be in good condition.

 TIP #3: Lighting at a front door is essential for safety and good design.
-A dark entry is definitely not welcoming to guests.
+A dark entry is not welcoming to guests.
+Lighting also puts more emphasis on the front door.

-Or this more simple, slightly farmhouse style.
-The shiplap wall in itself is a focal point, but the combination of table, mirror, plant, and books creates a cohesive focal point that is interesting.
+In this simpler, slightly farmhouse style, the shiplap wall in itself is a focal point, but the combination of table, mirror, plant, and books creates a cohesive focal point that is interesting.

 TIP #5: Remember the rule of odd numbers when creating focal points with vignettes.